Freedom of the press in Zambia: Recent threats to press freedom

+Through the implementation of the Immigration and Deportation Act, the Zambian government in deported Roy Clark in 2004.
+Roy Clark was a satirical writer for The Post and possessed both lifelong residency and British citizenship.
+Clark compared the members of the Zambian government to animals in order to satirically comment on the political situation of the country and the government at the time in an article released on January 1st, 2004.
+This article resulted in his receiving a 24-hour time limit to leave the country, which was then followed by Clark's reported hiding.

-The government and ruling party, “Patriotic Front”, regularly take punitive steps against critical news outlets.
+government and ruling party, “Patriotic Front”, regularly take punitive steps against critical news outlets.
 In 2016, government authorities ordered the closure of the publishing company Post Newspapers Limited, on 21 June, demanding $6.1 million tax in arrears.
 This closure occurred after The Post accused Zambian authorities of selectively applying the law to target the publication for its news coverage.
 There were some accusations on the part of the PF party by Reporters Without Borders that condemn attacks on media pluralism during the campaign for 2016 presidential election in Zambia due to the ruling Patriotic Front's harassment and threats against several news outlets.

 Media coverage has also been very partisan during the campaign, with the main opposition party, the United Party for National Development (UPND), filing a complaint against the Zambia National Broadcasting Corporation (ZNBC) for failing to cover the rallies of its candidate, Hakainde Hichilema.

 In 2014, journalists and outlets faced harassment and physical attacks both in the course of their work and in retaliation for their reporting, and media practitioners reported a general climate of increased intimidation.

 Community and privately owned radio stations encountered intensified harassment and threats by local government officials and PF party cadres, especially after hosting opposition figures on call-in shows or criticizing local officials on the air.
 In April 2014, PF cadres raided Sun FM in Copperbelt Province during an interview with Hakainde Hichilema (an opposition presidential candidate for United Party for National Development in 2006, 2008, 2011, 2015 and 2016) forcing the candidate to flee.
 In September, PF cadres went to the offices of independent Breeze FM, in the eastern town of Chipata.
-They threatened to assault the news editor in retribution for statements made during a live program about the party’s poor showing in a recent by-election.
+They threatened to assault the news editor in retribution for statements made during a live program about the party's poor showing in a recent by-election.